dlucredio/js-distributor/distributor/README.md

 **Running servers**

 In order to run the servers and test it, you can run 'node start-alfa.js' and 'node start-gama.js' inside the src-gen directory and using two different terminals.

+## Acknowledgements

+This work was supported by São Paulo Research Foundation (FAPESP), grant # 2021/06983-2.
+The opinions, hypotheses, conclusions, or recommendations expressed in this material are the responsibility of the author(s) and do not necessarily reflect the views of FAPESP.